A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Abstract

 \section{Abstract}

-At the prime $2$, Behrens, Hill, Hopkins and Mahowald showed $M_2(1,4)$ admits $32$-periodic $v_2$-self-map and more recently authors joint with Mahowald showed $A_1$ also admits $32$-periodic $v_2$-self-map.
-This leads to the question, whether there exists a finite $2$-local complex with periodicity less than $32$.
-This paper will answer the question by producing a class of finite $2$-local spectra $\ZZ$ all of which admit $1$-periodic $v_2$-self-map.
+At the prime $2$, Behrens, Hill, Hopkins and Mahowald showed that $M_2(1,4)$ admits a $32$-periodic $v_2$-self-map.
+More recently, in joint work with Mahowald, we showed that $A_1$ also admits a $32$-periodic $v_2$-self-map.
+This leads to the question of whether there exists a finite $2$-local complex with periodicity less than $32$.
+We answer this question in the affirmative by producing a class of finite $2$-local spectra $\ZZ$ all of which admit a $1$-periodic $v_2$-self-map.